zakagan/DoomsdayCalc/README.md

 These series of inputs leads the program to crate two DoomsdayDate objects, one for Thanksgiving 2017 and one for Christmas 2017.
 Each object stores it's date, significance (if it's a holiday and if so what holiday), and day of the week.
 Then this information is reported back to the user, along with the number of days difference between the two dates.

-## How to use

-DoomsdayCalc can handle a lot more than just two dates at a time.
-A priority queue organizes the DoomsdayDate objects into chronlogical order, and they are reported with the days between them in order.
+But DoomsdayCalc can handle a lot more than just two dates at a time.
+A priority queue organizes the DoomsdayDate objects into chronlogical order, and they are reported back accordingly along with the days between them.
+By doing this we can find the span of holiay seasons across different years.

+`./DoomsdayCalc -y 2017 -h Thanksgiving -y 2016 -h Thanksgiving -y 2015  -h Thanksgiving -y 2017 -h Christmas -y 2016 -h Christmas -y 2015 -h Christmas`

+## Options for Date Formatting

+There are three ways for users to input dates.

+1. A standard formatted date e.g. 7/20/1969.
+Slashes do not need to be used as seperators, since DoomsdayCalc uses a regex expression to extract date information.
+This format uses the -D flag or --Date flag.

+2. A segmented dat e.g. -d 20 -m 20 -y 1969.
+This format allows the user to explicitly list each indvigual elements of the date being inputted, where the -d flag takes in the day of the month, the -m flag takes in the month, and the -y flag takes in the year.
+These flags also have the following longer options, respectively: --day, --month, --year.

+3. A year and holiday pair, as shown in the previous section.

+Each date can be augmented with the flags --BC/--BCE or --AD/--CE to specify whether or not it takes place before the start of the common era.
+The shorter version of these flags are -b and -a respectively.
+By defualt DoomsdayCalc assumes a date takes place in the common era.

+By defualt dates are also parsed and reported using the American date system (meaning the month is given before the day of the month).
+To tell DoomadayCalc to use the European system simply pass an -e flag or a longer --European flag.
+The user may also input -r or --American to switch back to the American system.

+Finally, dates are reported with slashes ('/') as seperators by default, but this can be changed by passing a new seperator with the -s or --separator flag.

+The following is an example of how all these options may be used.

+## Notes on the Doomsday Algorithm

+## Notes on holidays